Bibhudatta-Sahoo-Devon/Soccer/README.md

 ## To Run The Application with Docker
 First rename `.env.example` to `.env`
 Start the docker with command -`docker-compose up -d`
-then we have to install the dependency with command -  `docker-compose exec php-apache composer install`
-Now we have to link the storage file with public folder in laravel.
+Now we have to setup laravel application, so run the below commands.
 1.`docker-compose exec php-apache /bin/bash `
 2.`cd ..`
+3.`composer install`
-3.`php artisan storage:link`
+4.`php artisan storage:link`
-4.`php artisan migrate`
+5.`php artisan migrate`

 For Migrate database
 Now access the application by go to http://localhost:8088 url.